wy1iu/sphereface/README.md

 SphereFace is released under the MIT License (refer to the LICENSE file for details).

+### Update
+	- **2018.1.27**: We update the appendix of our SphereFace paper with some useful experiments and analysis.
+Take a look [here](http://wyliu.com/papers/LiuCVPR17v3.pdf).
+	- **2018.1.20**: We update some resources to summarize the current advances in angular margin learning.
+Take a look [here](#resources-for-angular-margin-learning).

 ### Contents
 0. [Introduction](#introduction)
 0. [Citation](#citation)